 Anna Maria Island is a great place to bring your own, or you can rent a kayak to go on a mangrove tour.
 There are many places you can launch your kayak to the water and explore either the clear ocean water or visit some of the mangrove trees, that grow directly in the water and the tunnels built through these trees are so much fun to explore in a kayak!

 You can go on a tour, where the guides can fill you in on the local wildlife and plant life you’ll see as you kayak through these tunnels.
-Bring your water shoes, sunblock, and camera for this tour.
+Bring your water shoes, sunblock, and camera for this tour, as Anna Maria Island is one of the best places to go kayaking in Florida.

 This is one of the best things to do while on Anna Maria Island and the best way to “discover” the island in all of its glory.
 Some of my favorite things about the island are the peaceful neighborhoods, immaculate landscaping, and massive poinciana trees